davidosomething/dotfiles/mac/README.md

 ```

 Mojave no longer installs SDK headers for building certain things.
 It comes
 with mac OS but requires manual execution.

-The
-[bootstrap/mac](../bootstrap/mac) script will install it and run the rest of
+Use [bootstrap/mac](../bootstrap/mac) to install it.
+The script will also:

+- load the `dotfiles.plist`
-the mac bootstrapper including `brew bundle` for the default packages.
+- `brew bundle` some default packages
+- Run the fzf installer
+- Change the user's default shell to the brewed `zsh`

+### System-specific

 Bundle dumps for specific systems are in my `~/.secret` (not public).

+### the dotfiles.plist

 `./compile dotfiles.plist.json` generates the `dotfiles.plist` file in the
 `mac/LaunchAgents` directory.
 It depends on the `plist` package from npm.